ativarsoft/betula/README.md

 also does that but it reuses the XML systax for that, without having to create a whole new syntax.
-Therefore new programmers can feel familiarized with the Templatizer language right on the beggining of learning how to code onit.
+Therefore new programmers can feel familiarized with the Templatizer language right on the beggining of learning on how to code on it.

 Templatizer (previously webutils) was created with the intent to stick to the UNIX philosophy of